This guide covers best practices for preparing your environment to develop within the Urbit ecosystem.

 mydesk desk in the

-pkg directory that contains the symlinked files from both those dev desks.
+pkg directory that contains the symlinked files from that dev desk.
 To copy the files into your pier, you can create and mount a mydesk desk in the dojo:

 |merge %mydesk our %base|mount %mydesk